Travix-International/dotnet-alpine/README.md

-# dotnet-alpine
-dotnet core from alpine base image with glibc
+# check branches for dotnet version